katzazakis/A314cp-SD/README.md

 Connect to your A314 over ftp, play mp3 sound on your Amiga with PiAudio or connect your Amiga to Spotify.

-Heavily based on CrowStudio's excellent A314 setup guide. https://crowstudio.se
+Based on Nikla's and Eriond's guide and CrowStudio's excellent A314 setup guide. https://crowstudio.se

 **All information about this great project can be found here:**